viniciusfonsecapr/development-challenge-two/README.md

 - In the front-end you MUST use React.
 - In the back-end you MUST use the AWS free-tier.
 - The patient data should not be static or local.
-- AWS DynamoDB as database.
+- AWS RDS MySQL or PostgreSQL as database.
 - AWS Lambda for serveless computing.
 - AWS API Gateway for managing your REST API.